e2nIEE/pandapower/doc/elements/gen.rst

 pandapower.control.util.create_q_capability_characteristics_object function, provided that the q_capability_curve_table is previously defined in the network case.

-If the variable reactive_capability_curve in net.gen is set to True, it indicates that pairs of P vs Qmin/Qmax values and the corresponding characteristic are defined in net.q_capability_curve_table and net.q_capability_characteristic respectively.
-This overrides the default reactive power limits of the generator when i) a power flow is executed and the enforce_q_lims option is enabled; or ii) an optimal power flow is executed for generators that have their "controllable" flag set to True.
+If the variable `reactive_capability_curve` in net.gen is set to True, it indicates that pairs of P vs Qmin/Qmax values and the corresponding characteristic are defined in net.q_capability_curve_table and net.q_capability_characteristic respectively.
+This overrides the default reactive power limits of the generator when i) a power flow is executed and the `enforce_q_lims` option is enabled; or ii) an optimal power flow is executed for generators that have their `controllable` flag set to True.
-The variable id_q_capability_characteristic in net.gen establishes a link to the id_q_capability_curve column in both net.q_capability_curve_table and net.q_capability_characteristic, associating each generator with its respective capability curve.
+The variable `id_q_capability_characteristic` in net.gen establishes a link to the `id_q_capability_curve` column in both net.q_capability_curve_table and net.q_capability_characteristic, associating each generator with its respective capability curve.